 - Recruit a deep network of experienced entrepreneurs and successful senior business executives who will mentor and advise cohort members as they launch and develop new ventures

-Reporting to Innovation Works’ President, the ideal candidate will bring interest, energy, and passion to not only build the Innovation Works model, but also to enhance and improve upon the original vision, based on their experience and ideas.
-Although envisioned to include launch and build based on best practices, the founding Chief Innovation Officer will bring his/her own set of questions and urban youth development goals, powered by the need to provide positive impact.
+Reporting to Innovation Works’ President, the ideal candidate will bring interest, energy, and passion to not only build the Innovation Works model, but also to enhance and improve upon the original vision, based on the candidate’s experience and ideas.
+Although envisioned to include launch and build, based on best practices, the founding Chief Innovation Officer will bring his/her own set of questions and urban youth development goals, powered by the need to provide positive impact.

 - Incredible passion for the Innovation Works mission

 - Private sector entrepreneurial experience

 - Credibility in the Baltimore community

 - Hands-on, roll-up-one’s-sleeves management style to do whatever it takes to get the job done

 - Experience and passion for collaboration and partnering with diverse people and organizations

 - Demonstrated ability to work collaboratively with people across differences/cultures

 - Experience working in a start-up or intrapreneurial work environment